-When your state or jurisdiction adopts the 2013 edition of NFPA 72, the use of a document cabinet with new installations will no longer be optional; it will be required!
+When your state or jurisdiction adopts the 2013 or the 2016 edition of NFPA 72, the use of a document cabinet with new installations will no longer be optional; it will be required!

 Does NFPA 72 require that the owner supply you with all of the fire alarm system documentation required by Chapters Seven, Ten, and Fourteen?